ad-jrn/OCP-Workshop-Guide/README.md

 ![HPA Settings](https://user-images.githubusercontent.com/81570140/182683385-3c597809-71f6-4f2e-b16e-263df05c0e91.png)

-Looking at the back CPU Usage, not much is going on right now where we would need this to be autoscaled up.
+Let's return back and view the Pods tab of our deployment.
+Looking back CPU Usage, not much is going on right now where we would currently need this to be autoscaled up yet.
 Let's take a look at some of the settings.

 ![CPU](https://user-images.githubusercontent.com/81570140/182558512-716b4424-f456-468e-ac28-ac9a77c618a0.png)

 7. In the left menu, select `HorizontalPodAutoscalers` and left click `HPA example`.